-Kevin Barry is the author of three novels and two other short story collections.
-His awards include the IMPAC Dublin Literary Award, the Goldsmiths Prize, the Sunday Times EFG Short Story Award and the Lannan Foundation Literary Award.
+Kevin Barry is the author of the novels Beatlebone, City of Bohane and Night Boat to Tangier and the story collections Dark Lies the Island and There Are Little Kingdoms.
+His awards include the IMPAC Dublin Literary Award, the Goldsmiths Prize, the Sunday Times EFG Short Story Prize and the Lannan Foundation Literary Award.
 His stories and essays have appeared in the New Yorker, Granta and elsewhere.
 He also works as a playwright and screenwriter, and he lives in County Sligo, Ireland.
-His latest novel, Night Boat to Tangier, was an Irish number one bestseller, was longlisted for the Booker Prize and shortlisted for Novel of the Year at the Irish Book Awards.
+In 2019, Night Boat to Tangier was longlisted for the Booker Prize.

 The Booker-longlisted novel, drenched in sex, death and narcotics, in sudden violence, old magic and the mysteries of love, from the winner of the IMPAC Award and the Goldsmiths Prize

 ‘Would you say there’s any end in sight, Charlie?’
 Two fading Irish gangsters are waiting on the boat from Tangier.
 A lover has been lost, a daughter has gone missing… The Booker-longlisted Night Boat to Tangier by Kevin Barry is out now in paperback.

 Kevin Barry reads from his Goldsmiths-wining novel Beatlebone in this audio extract